uchilaka/docs/api/reference.md

 ##### Using Supported embedded URLs

-Directus supports to upload (embed) videos from YouTube and Vimeo, saving a image as its thumbnail.
+Directus supports adding embed videos from YouTube and Vimeo to Directus Files using the video URL.
+Saving an image as its thumbnail.

 ```json
 {